-Would the project: Significance Determination from the 2018 Final SEIS/EIR Significance Determination for the Revised Project changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than Has new information become available, resulting in previously undisclosed a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? В В No No No b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+Significance Determination from the 2018 Final Significance Determination for the Revised Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new significant impacts or changes in the severity of previously identified significant Do changes in the project require major revisions to the 2018 Final SEIS/EIR because of new or changed circumstances involving new significant impacts or substantially more severe impacts than those analyzed in the 2018 Final Has new information become available, resulting in previously undisclosed significant impacts, a change in the severity of significant impacts, or a change in the feasibility of mitigation a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? В В No No No b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
 LTS LTS No No No